 85g Gruyère cheese

-2 packets (240g each) chilled fresh ready-to-bake dough for six croissants
+2 packets (240g each) chilled fresh ready-to-bake dough for six

 1 egg white